Did you know? The average business that moves to Florida saves over $12,500 in taxes per year.

 Legal Fees

-Starting Under $2,000 (+ State Costs)
+Starting @ $2,595 (+ State Costs)

 Varies

-$5,000 or more
+$10,000 or more

 *While every situation is different and dependent upon tax nexus, redomesticating can be an effective way to reduce or eliminate taxes in a former state in certain circumstances.
 Ask your CPA for more information.
+Our firm does not provide tax advice or perform tax work except by separate engagement at an additional charge.

 In most circumstances, redomestication (and not a foreign entity registration or costly and complicated merger) is the best route to achieve a change in company domicile to Florida.

-How to Transfer Your Company to Florida via Redomestication:
+How to Transfer Your Company to Florida via Redomestication

 Changing your corporation or LLC to Florida via domestication is a fast, attorney-led process that preserves your EIN, business history, contracts, and credit when working with Cummings & Cummings Law.